The Government says it will spend $200m on housing 1000 homeless

-The Government will spend $200 million on housing more than 1000 long-term homeless people in New Zealand.
+The Government will spend almost $200 million on housing more than 1000 long-term homeless people in New Zealand.

 Prime Minister Jacinda Ardern has described today's pre-Budget announcement as the single largest Government investment in tackling chronic homelessness.